MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``whichsol:: Int32`` (`Enum soltype`_) Selects a solution.

-Undefine a solution and frees the memory it uses.
+Undefines a solution and frees the memory it uses.

 dualsensitivity
 ---------------